-- \$50 million of borrowings under our Las Vegas Cogeneration project credit agreement, due May 27, 2003; - \$157.5 million of borrowings as of March 31, 2003 under our \$195 million, 364-day revolving credit facility, which expires on August 26, 2003; - \$129.0 million of borrowings and \$57.3 million in letters of credit outstanding as of March 31, 2003 under our \$200 million, three-year revolving credit facility, which expires on August 27, 2004; and - \$35 million of borrowings under a term loan agreement, due September 30, 2004.
+- \$89.7 million of borrowings under our \$195 million, 364-day revolving credit facility, which expires on August 26, 2003; and - \$129.0 million of borrowings and \$57.3 million in letters of credit outstanding under our \$200 million, three-year revolving credit facility, which expires on August 27, 2004.

-We intend to use a portion of the net proceeds of this offering to repay all of the \$50 million of borrowings under the Las Vegas Cogeneration project credit agreement.
-We intend to use the remainder of the net proceeds to repay a portion of our borrowings under our 364-day revolving credit facility.
+We intend to use a portion of the net proceeds of this offering to repay all of the borrowings under our 364-day revolving credit facility.
+We intend to use the remainder of the net proceeds to repay other indebtedness, which may include some or all of our notes payable under our three-year revolving credit facility and long-term debt under our \$35 million term loan due September 30, 2004.